mzimbres/rtcpp/README.md

 As the reader may have noticed, these functions differ from their standard definitions by the fact that they do not have an argument to inform the size to be allocated or deallocated.
-It is not possible for the allocate member function to allocate more than one consecutive node.
+It is not possible to allocate more than one consecutive node.

-The node_based allocators proposed here can be used just like any other allocator, for exmple
+The node_based allocators proposed here can be used just like any other allocator, for example

 ```c++
   std::array<char, 2000> buffer = {{}};